CarinaCCarvalho/Master-Dissertation/README.md

   implementing the naive model.

 IMPORTANT: My dissertation has more important codes.
 However, I am currently developing and improving the TDA model by adding costs and choosing the best parameters.
+My thesis can be found on Universidade de Coimbra scientific repository.